pfreemantlm/dev-standard/Platform/CampaignService.md

 ## createTags

-Will produce or update tags, to be served by the appropriate Vendor, for the given Campaign ID and Placement IDs.
+Using the parameter `(campaignservice)createTags` will produce or update tags, to be served by the appropriate Vendor, for the given Campaign ID and Placement IDs.
 Tag production will take the required Placement, Creative, and Tracking information from previous steps, and publish tags on the corresponding Vendor’s own Tag Self Service page within TGX.

 The input JSON requires the parent Campaign ID, and a set of IDs relating to the Placements we wish to create tags for.
 Example: